nf-core/phaseimpute/README.md

 SAMPLE_1X,/path/to/.<bam/cram>,/path/to/.<bai,crai>
 ```

-Each row represents a BAM or CRAM file along with its index file.
-All input files need to be of the same extension.
+Each row represents either a bam or a cram file along with its corresponding index file.
+Ensure that all input files have consistent file extensions.

-For some tools and steps, you will also need to submit a samplesheet with the reference panel.
+For certain tools and steps within the pipeline, you will also need to provide a samplesheet for the reference panel.
+Here's an example of what a final samplesheet for a reference panel might look like, covering three chromosomes:

 ```csv
 panel,chr,vcf,index